mohaimenmahi/vending-machine-typescript-oop/README.md

 One needs **node js** installed in the Computer to run this code.

+After going to the directory `vending-machine`, run

+`npm install`

+This will install all the dependencies needed to run the code.

-After going to the directory `vending-machine/js`, run
+Then going to the directory `vending-machine/js`, run

 `node main.js`